saintaze/Signup-Form-JS/README.md

-# SignUp-Form-JS
+# Signup-Form-JS
-A SignUp Form with input validation.
+A Signup Form with input validation and error handling.

 ### Features
 + Attractive and Fully Responsive Design.